Carreau/phd-dissertation/parts/part1.rst

     position of the laser spot on the QPD.
 Additional dichroic mirrors allow to use bright field and epifluorescence simultaneously optical tweezer.

+A schematic of the optical setup that can be used to trap beads in the focal plane on the microscope can be found in :num:`figure #ots`.
+The scheme also contains the detection part of the setup that is used to measure the force exerted on each bead, technique which is explained on following part.

 Determination of trapping forces and bead displacement
 ======================================================